 No Action and Limit Level exceedance was recorded for construction dust monitoring in the reporting month.
 No Limit Level exceedance was recorded for construction noise monitoring in the reporting month.

-One (1) Action Level exceedance was recorded for construction noise related to the noise complaint received in the reporting month.
+Two (2) Action Level exceedances were recorded for construction noise due to the noise-related complaints.

 IV.
 Complaint Handling, Prosecution and Public Engagement